Lesson 00: General Requirements for Tiva Laboratories

-You can purchase The Most Complete Starter Kit (Elegoo) from Amazon (here).
+You can purchase The RobotSoC Starter Kit for Embedded Projects from RobotSoC.com (here).

-- This kit has 63 parts (more than 200 components) that are packaged in an convenient container.
+- This kit has 63 parts (more than 200 components) that are packaged in a convenient container.

 - All the modules come soldered so they are easy to wire up